FailAcademy/learning/web-dev-foundation/_slides/02-rwd/01-intro-to-rwd-slides.md

 # Flex It!

-Developing flexible grids and layouts require that we let go of the pixel and embrace "relative" units like `em` and `%`.
+Developing flexible grids and layouts require that we let go of the pixel and embrace "relative" units like `em/rem` and `%`.

 We have a formula for determining how to size our elements: